sparkflows/sparkflows-docs/docs/release-notes/upcoming.rst

 Installer
 ---------

-A one-click installer and update for Fire Insights.
+A one-click installer and update for Sparkflows.

-- Users would be able to install and update Fire Insights on their laptops with one click.
+- Users would be able to install and update Sparkflows on their laptops with one click.